cgwire/kitsu/docs/publish/README.md

 You can add one or several previews to any comments.
 It can be a picture (`.png`, `.jpg`, `.jpeg`, `.gif`), a video (`.mp4`, `.mov`, `.wmv`), or an `.glb` file.
 You can review all the previews from the browser or mix everything.

-For the `.glb` file you can also review it as wireframe, or add a `.HDR` file to check the lighting.
+You can also review the `.glb` file as a wireframe or add a `.HDR` file to check the lighting.

 See the **Customization** section for more details.
 [Pipeline Customization](../customization-pipeline/README.md)